Kris-Nale314/learning-lab-ai/README.md

 - **Policy Compliance**: Check documents against regulatory requirements
 - **Research Quality Evaluation**: Assess papers against methodological standards
 - **Project Documentation Review**: Identify risks and gaps in project documentation

+## 🔑 Key Principles for AI System Design

+The Framework Assessment Workbench embodies several key principles that can be applied to any AI system design:

+### 1. Know When to Use AI

+Not every problem requires AI.
+The workbench helps users determine when traditional automation (via explicit rules) is sufficient and when AI approaches are needed for problems too complex to solve with conventional methods.

+### 2. Become a Skilled "Wisher"

+The success of AI systems depends heavily on how well humans can articulate what they want.
+Our framework-building capabilities help users develop this skill by providing structure for expressing evaluation criteria.

+### 3. Be an "Author of Meaning"

+With generative AI systems capable of producing infinite possible outputs, the workbench helps users define what "good" looks like for their specific needs and develop metrics to evaluate success.

+### 4. Inject Thoughtfulness

+The system encourages critical evaluation of AI outputs by tracking confidence scores, providing evidence traceability, and visualizing assessment metrics, helping users avoid the trap of uncritical trust.

+### 5. Prioritize Value Over Technology

+The workbench focuses on the business value of insights rather than the technology itself, demonstrating how AI can be applied to previously "impossible" document analysis problems when value is clearly articulated.

 ## 🤝 Contributing